microsoft/jacdac-ddk/README.md

 ## Jacdac devices: client/server architecture

 A key idea behind Jacdac is to enable a separation of concerns between the worlds of _client_ (application) code and the _server_ (firmware) code that interface with sensors/actuators.
-The Jacdac protocol and services are the abstractions by which this separation is achieved, much like in client/server architectures.
+The Jacdac protocol and services are the abstractions by which this separation is achieved, as in client/server architectures.

 ### Jacdac brains